 Health & Safety: Living abroad, particularly in a developing country, presents a number of risks that you may not face at home.
 We are committed to the health and safety of our volunteers in order to mitigate those risks to the extent possible through the implementation of thoughtful policies and procedures.
 Our interview process gives candidates a better sense of the risks associated with living and working in Honduras, and the precautions that we take as an organization to minimize those risks.
 More information on the precautions we take can be found on our website.

 For more information or to start the application process, please visit our website:http://www.becaschools.org/apply

-During the application process, we consider previous teaching experience, Spanish fluency and previous travel experience in Latin America all pluses.
+During the application process, we consider previous teaching experience, Spanish fluency and previous travel experience in Latin America.
+However, not all successful BECA volunteers come in with these experiences.
 We seek individuals who, above all else, exhibit a strong commitment to their own service learning and have the desire to learn, grow and immerse themselves in community life.